El Pulpo Mecanico, which graced a Maker Faire Bay Area you attend -- in 2014?

 Your plan: to actually assemble something Mixed Reality-ish and try it out in real life, in a real place.
 You want to see if you can make a difference: help "make a space a place" -- a phrase you are hearing now that you are following a few placemakers on social media.

-And it has to be real, on location: something with actual silicon chips, a footprint in the actual world, and code, a little bit of electricity, and internet connectivity.
+And it has to be real, on location: something with actual silicon chips, a footprint in the actual world, and code, and a little bit of electricity, and internet connectivity.

 Hold My Beer.
 You're going in.